-What’s the first thought that comes to mind when you picture a diamond?
-Hint: It should be along the lines of bling, and you’re about to find out the reason behind that.
-Diamonds, especially the rarest ones, rightfully take the title of the epitome of precious stones.
-If you‘re going to accessorize with diamond jewelry, the least you can do is get a sparkly gem.
+What is the first thought that comes to mind when you picture a diamond?
+Hint: It should be along the lines of bling, and you are about to find out the reason why.
+Diamonds, especially the rarest ones, rightfully take the title of the epitome of precious gemstones.
+If you are going to accessorize with diamond jewelry, the least you can do is get a sparkly gem.

 Both jewelers and end-users/casual diamond shoppers research considerably before purchasing the ultimate diamond.
-The jewelers want the best gem-quality rough stones to cut them into loose diamonds that’ll uphold their reputation.
+Jewelers want the best gem-quality rough stones to cut them into loose diamonds that will uphold their reputation.
 Engagement ring buyers, on the other hand, want an ideal diamond, setting, and after-sale services.

 Depending on your priorities, either of the four can be crucial.
-But, typically, most shoppers go for an ideal cut and sizable stone.
-Unfortunately, that results in trading off color and clarity to get an almost exceptional diamond.
+But, typically, most shoppers go for an ideal cut and a sizable stone.
+Unfortunately, doing so results in trading-off color and clarity to get an almost exceptional diamond.

 The only way to get an excellent stone is to buy a flawless caliber diamond that scores the highest grades in all 4Cs.
-And in the case of a round cut, that would cost an arm and a leg.
-Round shaped diamonds that fall into an ordinary-size (1ct or lower) category are already expensive as it is.
-So, don’t get ahead of yourself.
-Get all the facts right first before placing an order with an online diamond vendor before you get the requisite facts right.
+But in the case of a round cut, that would cost an arm and a leg.
+Round shaped diamonds that fall into an ordinary-size (1ct or lower) category are already expensive.
+Therefore, you must not place an order with an online diamond vendor before you get the requisite facts right.

 Here are the little known reasons that make round cut diamonds the most expensive.